statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Analysis of morphology metrics

 The simplest approach to quantifying a light distribution is to measure the moments of the image.
 For a 2D image, the moment is calculated independently in $x$ and $y$ directions, and so the moment of order $i,j$ is

-The 0\ts{th} moment is then simply the total flux in the image.
+The 0\ts{th} moment is the total flux in the image.
 The centroid, i.e. a weighted average location of light, is the ratio of the first order moments and the total flux:

 Finally, the second-order moments can be used to construct a covariance matrix for the light distribution,